 In December 2019, the Governance and Compliance Committee evaluated a potential transaction involving the Company and Randstad North America pursuant to which the Company and Randstad North America would agree to jointly pursue and service third parties' contingent staffing needs.
-The Governance and Compliance Committee evaluated this transaction as a potential "related party transaction" under Item 404 of Regulation S-K because Ms. Rebecca Henderson holds the position of CEO of Randstad Global Businesses and Ms. Henderson is the spouse of the Company's President of Professional Services and Staffing, Mr. Ralph Henderson, who is an executive officer.
+The Governance and Compliance Committee evaluated this transaction as a potential "related party transaction" under Item 404 of Regulation S-K because Ms. Rebecca Henderson holds the position of CEO of Randstad Global Businesses, and Ms. Henderson is the spouse of the Company's former President of Professional Services and Staffing, Mr. Ralph Henderson, who was an executive officer and will retire from the Company on or around May 1, 2020.
 While the nature of the transaction does not currently contemplate any direct payments between the parties in excess of \$120,000, the Governance and Compliance Committee believed the transaction will likely benefit each of the Company and Randstad in excess of this amount and evaluated the transaction under the Company's Related Party Transaction Policy.
 The Company understands that Ms. Henderson is not directly compensated on the basis of the financial performance of Randstad North America, which is a Randstad portfolio company for which she is not responsible.